manoharmukku/dbms-indexing/README.md

 6. Interactive UI
 7. Primary Key Constraint and Index File

+**Things to do**:
+1. Delete code for Indexing
+2. Integration of indexingDelete with recordDelete

 **Dependency:**
 1. This project requires `gcc-7`.
 You can download from [here (Debian/Ubuntu)](https://packages.debian.org/buster/gcc-7-base)